Fight With Knowledge Not Fear

 Carrie’s Story Is Why This Matters

-Carrie Lyn had heterogeneously dense (Category C) breast tissue.
-Her tumors grew silently behind dense tissue — all while her mammograms repeatedly said “no suspicious findings” and “no signs of malignancy.”
+Her tumors grew silently behind dense tissue while her mammograms repeatedly said “no suspicious findings” and “no signs of malignancy.”

-By then, it was advanced.
+By then, the disease had advanced.

 This happens to thousands of women every year.